 Blowing Rock NC is a fun place to be all year round, but the town is particularly magical around Christmas time.

-It really gets going with Christmas in the Park, starting on Friday, Nov 29.
+It really gets going with Christmas in the Park,.
 It includes photos with Santa, carnival games, hayrides, live music, and the lighting of the town.

 Saturday morning continues the party with the Blowing Rock Christmas Parade, with its floats, animals, and holiday cheer.